chicocaine/CS26_Project-Vapor_Games/To Do.md

 Select Payment Method Pop Up [Okay] ---> close the pop up when button is clicked //this is for the check out

 Remarks:
-Buy Now Button ---> Cart Page //?? dapat diretso na ni checkout
+Buy Now Button ---> redirect to checkout page